hkbakke/qubes-wireguard/README.md

 Stop the template VM before continuing.

-# VPN Qube
+# AppVM VPN Qube
 * Create a new qube based on the wireguard template
+* Add `network-manager` to Services
 * Ensure `Provides network` is enabled
-* You probably also want to enable `Start qube automatically on boot`
+* You may want to enable `Start qube automatically on boot`

 ## Configuration
-* Create a file named `config` and change permissions to protect it.
-See `config.example` for syntax.
+* Create a wireguard config file named `wg0.conf` and change permissions to protect it.
+See `wg0.conf.example` for syntax.

-        cp config.example config
-        chmod 600 config
+        chmod 600 wg0.conf

-* Edit the configuration file
+* Add the configuration file to network-manager
-* Run the configuration script

-        sudo /opt/qubes-wireguard/wg-appvm-conf

-* Reboot the VPN qube to activate the changes
+        nmcli con import type wireguard file wg0.conf

+* You should now see a new network indicator icon in Qubes where you can toggle the wireguard tunnel